3 Techniques for Risk Management in Trading

 Visually, it looks like this:

 As long as we can stick to the above risk profile defined, we can enter 10 trades, have 5 looser and only 5 winners but still end up with profit overall.

 Active Trade management

 Most traders focus too much on their entries as that’s the most hopeful stage of a trade.
 But the fact is, your exit determines your profit and loss (P&L), not your entry.
 You can have a good trading entry, but if you manage your trade poorly and exit at the worst possible time, you can still end up with a loss.

-In the next article, I am going to discus Active Trade Management.
+In the next article, I am going to discuss Active Trade Management.
 I mean after taking trade how to manage the trade to prevent losses.
-Here, in this article, I try to explain the 3 techniques for Risk Management in Trading and I hope you understand the Risk Management in Trading.
+Here, in this article, I try to explain the 3 techniques for Risk Management in Trading and I hope you understand Risk Management in Trading.
 Please join my Telegram Channel to learn more and clear your doubts. https://t.me/tradingwithsmartmoney.